oktavilla/Doc-Juan-Helper/README.md

 ### Generating urls

-The `DocJuansHelper.url_for` method generates a url to your Doc-Juan instance.
+The `DocJuan.url_for` method generates a url to your Doc-Juan instance.
 It takes an url and a filename as the required arguments.
 You can supply an (optional) hash of options as the third argument.

 Valid options are: